guertinlab/Nascent_RNA_Methods/README.md

 Figure 1.
 Library insert size is a measure of RNA degradation.
 The plot illustrates the frequency (y-axis) of insert size lengths (x-axis) for the PRO-seq library.
 The ratio of read counts in the 10 - 20 base range (blue region) to read counts in the 30 - 40 range (red region) is the degradation ratio.
 High quaily PRO-seq libraries have degradation ratios less than 1.

 Figure 2.
 Library complexity captures information about PCR over-amplification and read depth requirements for a sample.
-A) B)
+A) We subsample the pre-processed FASTQ file to the indicated read depths (x-axis) and plot this value against the number of unique subsampled reads (y-axis).
+The plot includes an asymptotic regression model curve and prints the estimated number of unique reads at a read depth of 10 million.
+B) We use the fraction of raw PE1 reads that do not contain adapter ligation products or small inserts, the fraction of deduplicated reads that align concordantly to the non-rDNA genome, and the data from panel A to derive the theoretical read depth equation and parameters.

+Figure 3.

 # References